 I have never seen my friends smile so much.
 The only bigger smile in sight is on Lee Burridge’s face.

 The Interpreterr pulls me aside: “Now this is a true rave.”
 It’s 5:57 AM, the post-rain sky is beautiful and I could not agree more.
 Before us, a sea of ravers demanding more.
-More soul.
-More spirit.
-More sunshine.
+More soul, soul, spirit and sunshine.
 This is no basement rave: this is EXIT – let there be light!

 Yet my attention is drawn once again to the darkness.